New lower bounds on scattering amplitudes: non-locality constraints: Locality, non-localizability, and S-matrix

 This explanation indicates that the Fourier transform of a function with compact support on the real axis cannot decrease arbitrarily fast.
 In the above discussion, it was shown that $|\tilde g(p)|$ cannot decrease faster than $e^{-c|p|}$ along the real axis if its Fourier transform $g(x)$ is compactly supported.
 Interestingly, this behavior for large $|p|$ is similar to what happens with the Cerulus-Martin lower bound~\eqref{C-M-bound} on the $2\rightarrow 2$ scattering amplitude in the hard-scattering regime, i.e.,

-which was derived for local ($\alpha=0$) QFTs~\cite{Cerulus:1964cjb}.\footnote{However, according to our proof in sec.~\ref{sec:lower-bound}, when $\alpha>0$ the lower bound gets smaller by an additional factor $s^\alpha$ in the exponent, even in the case of strictly localizable theories (see eq.~\eqref{new-bound}).}
+which was derived for local ($\alpha=0$) QFTs~\cite{Cerulus:1964cjb}.\footnote{However, according to our proof in sec.~\ref{sec:lower-bound}, when $\alpha>0$ the lower bound gets smaller by an additional factor $s^\alpha$ in the exponent, even in the case of strictly localizable theories (see eq.~\eqref{new-bound}).
+It would be interesting to understand this discrepancy between the intuition based on the property of compactly-supported test functions and the bound \eqref{new-bound}; for instance, the intuition may suggest the existence of a bound which is stronger than \eqref{new-bound} in the strictly localizable case.
+We leave this point for a future work.}

 \paragraph{S-matrix.} It is worth mentioning that the formulation of quasi-local and non-localizable theories has been developed.
 The Wightman formulation of these QFTs was given in Refs.~\cite{Iofa:1969fj,Iofa:1969ex}.
 Also, under some working assumptions, in Ref.~\cite{Steinmann:1970cm} it was proposed that one can construct a Lorentz invariant and unitary S-matrix which exhibits standard properties such as cluster decomposition, LSZ formalism, and CPT invariance.